Magzzie/Donations_Analysis/README.md

 - The first optimization step was to drop noisy variables from the input features used in the previous deep learning model, so we studied the value counts of two columns of interest ('SPECIAL_CONSIDERATIONS', 'STATUS').
     - **SPECIAL_CONSIDERATIONS** column had 2 unique values (N, Y) with only 27 values as (Y) out of 34,299 records.
     - **STATUS** column had 2 unique values (0, 1) with only 5 values as (0) out of 34,299 records.
-    - The resulting DataFrame had 34,299 applications in 8 columns only instead of 10 in the previous model.
+    - The resulting DataFrame had 34,299 applications in 8 columns only instead of 10 in the previous model. <br>

         |![Reduced Charity DataFrame for Optimization.](./Images/charity_df.png)|
         |-|
 - The second optimization step was to increase the number of values in the 'Other' bin of the 'APPLICATION_TYPE' column.
 Based on the value counts, we opted to increase the cutoff threshold of application types to 1,000 instead of 500 so that all classes would be in the order of thousands.